kimsible/getpeer.tube/README.md

  systemd OK
  curl OK
  docker OK

 Docker stack already exists in /var/peertube

- → upgrade Compose and CLI only
+Upgrading Compose and CLI only \
-Checking latest release of Compose     ... done Installing Docker Compose 1.29.2       ... done
+Checking latest release of Compose     ... done Upgrading Docker Compose               ... done
- → into /usr/local/bin/docker-compose
+ → from 1.28.3 to 1.29.2
 Installing CLI into /usr/sbin/peertube ... done

 Docker Compose and the CLI are now successfully upgraded!